-Hypersensitivity to naproxen or to any of the excipients.
+Hypersensitivity to naproxen or to any of the excipients listed in section 6.1.

-Active or history of peptic ulceration or active gastrointestinal haemorrhage (two or more distinct episodes of proven ulceration or bleeding).
+Active or recurrent or history of peptic ulceration or active gastrointestinal haemorrhage (two or more distinct episodes of proven ulceration or bleeding).

-NSAIDS are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, nasal polyps, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs (NSAIDs)/analgesic drugs as the potential exists for cross-sensitivity reactions.
+NSAIDs are contraindicated in patients who have previously shown hypersensitivity reactions (e.g. asthma, rhinitis, nasal polyps, angioedema or urticaria) in response to ibuprofen, aspirin, or other non-steroidal anti-inflammatory drugs (NSAIDs)/analgesic drugs as the potential exists for cross-sensitivity reactions.
 These reactions have the potential of being fatal.
 Severe anaphylactic-like reactions to naproxen have been reported in such patients.

-Severe heart failure, hepatic failure and renal failure (See section 4.4).
+Severe heart failure hepatic failure or renal failure (See section 4.4).

-During the last trimester of pregnancy (See section 4.6 - Pregnancy and lactation)
+During the last trimester of pregnancy (See section 4.6).